noahwoo/noahwoo.github.io/llm-notes.md

          - expressing intermediate steps via natual language helps
          - sequential reasoning embodied in chain of thought is useful for reasons beyond just activating knowledge
    - Self-consistency improves chain of thought reasoning in language models, 2023, Google
+   - Show your work: Scratchpads for intermediate computation with language models, 2021, Google Brain
    - Reasoning with Language Model Prompting: A Survey, 2022, Alibaba
       - One word: survey of cutting-edge research on reasoning with language model prompting
       - Methods